 Google Map Instructions: Use the "+" and "-" buttons to zoom in and out, the arrow keys to scroll the map, and the SAT button to see the satellite view.

-The Ferry Pier at Sausalito
+The Ferry Pier in Sausalito

 There's also no cover in the waiting area on the pier on a warm summer day, or on a rainy winter afternoon.
 You can go into the adjacent parking lot for the shelter of a few trees if you want to wait in the shade, but in the rain you may want to seek out the awnings on the adjacent street called El Portal.

-In winter (and late on summer afternoons) the wind off the Bay can be biting when you're waiting on the pier, yet another reason to always have a sweater or a windbreaker.
+If it's not summertime (and late on summer afternoons) the wind off the Bay can be biting when you're waiting on the pier, yet another reason to always have a sweater or a windbreaker.

 In the video above you'll see the Golden Gate Ferry come in, then the Blue and Gold Ferry moored on the right side of the pier.